junxit/us-congress-bills-112/bill.md

 - **(1)** honors the women in North Africa and the Middle East who have worked to ensure that women are guaranteed equality and basic human rights;
 - **(2)** recognizes that the empowerment of women is inextricably linked to the potential of nations to generate economic growth and sustainable democracy;
 - **(3)** acknowledges that women in North Africa and the Middle East are demanding to be included in making choices that will affect their own lives and their families;
-- **(4)** reaffirms the commitment of the United States to the universal rights of freedom of assembly, freedom of speech, and freedom of association, including via the Internet, and supports the calls for representative and responsive democratic governments that respect these rights;
+- **(4)** reaffirms the commitment of the United States to the universal rights of freedom of assembly, freedom of speech, and freedom of association, including via the Internet;
 - **(5)** celebrates this year’s centennial anniversary of International Women’s Day, a global day to celebrate the economic, political, and social achievements of women past, present, and future, and a day to recognize the obstacles that women still face in the struggle for equal rights and opportunities;
 - **(6)** condemns any efforts to provoke or instigate violence against women, and calls upon all parties to refrain from all violent and criminal acts; and
 - **(7)** underscores the vital importance of women’s rights and political participation as leaders in North Africa and the Middle East consider constitutional reforms and shape new governments.